As the most transformative force in generations, the coronavirus pandemic of 2020 drove seismic shifts in how people shop and pay.

 While the specific applications of 5G are still evolving, it’s sure to introduce some exciting new opportunities to enhance the customer experience and give businesses deeper customer-driven data insights that will help them make smarter business decisions.
 With so many possibilities powered by 5G, we’re excited to watch as it takes hold and transforms our lives.

 A few examples of potential applications of 5G show how it can transform digital commerce:

 Going forward, businesses will need to seek out the technology that allows them to quickly shift and adapt to keep pace with ever-changing market dynamics.

 This year, cloud technology and open banking should be on every business’ radar.
 Advances in these technologies can help them best meet new customer preferences for simple, secure commerce.

-The quick migration to digital commerce spurred by the global health crisis solved consumer’s significant problem: prioritizing their health and safety while still receiving the essentials they need.
+The quick migration to digital commerce spurred by the global health crisis solved consumer’s significant problem: prioritising their health and safety while still receiving the essentials they need.
 Those same payment technologies and solutions that made this shift to digital possible have the added benefit of paving the path to financial inclusion, which is critical to eliminating the risk of leaving people out of the digital economy.

 Nick Corrigan of Global Payments states a core issue surrounding financial inclusion in a digital economy: “Getting people cash via digital means.”19 Now more than ever, the importance is on creating a payment system accessible for all – especially the most vulnerable populations.